how to make a calculator

 the test passes, time for a victory lap!

 The add function passes the test but does not meet the actual requirement because it always returns 1.
-I want it to do a calculation with the inputs and return the result
+I want it to return the result of a calculation with the inputs

 To show the problem with the function, I add another assertion in test_calculator.py